Swappnil85/Drishti-V2/DOCS/STORY_COMPLETION_LOG.md

 - Comprehensive UI framework with 44 screens and accessibility support
 - Advanced user onboarding with A/B testing and ML-powered recommendations
 - Complete financial account management system with 6 stories (100% complete)
+- Comprehensive financial calculation engine with advanced algorithms and security

 ---